AbdullahBarudgar/BuyBookApp/README.md

 # Main Features

-1.Volley Library
+• Volley Library

-2.Fragments and Lifecycles
+• Fragments and Lifecycles

-3.Favourites
+• Favourites

-4.DBA AsyncTask for storing databases on the user's phone
+• DBA AsyncTask for storing databases on the user's phone